 - up to 1 cup water

-Mix the water and salt together.
+Mix the water and flour together.
 Slowly add the water and mix until the dough comes together.
 If you add too much water the dough will be too sticky to work with.
 If that happens, simply add equal amounts of flour and salt to get a workable consistency.

 - Flour your work surface